As a PhD student in accounting at Booth, you’ll have the freedom to explore and cultivate your research interests from day one—wherever they lead.

 Program Expectations and Requirements

-The Stevens Program at Booth is a full-time program.
+The Stevens Doctoral Program at Chicago Booth is a full-time program.
 Students generally complete the majority of coursework and examination requirements within the first two years of studies and begin work on their dissertation during the third year.

 For details, see General Examination Requirements by Area in the Stevens Program Guidebook below.